Verify ACH Account Information & High Risk Options

 Using Forte Verify

-When you or a tenant enters new banking information via the management interface or the Tenant Portal, the system automatically runs the banking information through the service to validate the account and comply with the NACHA rules.
-This only occurs once per new account when the new banking information is added or changed and does not need to occur repeatedly.
+When you or a tenant enters new banking information via the management interface or the Tenant Portal, the system automatically submits it to the service for validation and compliance with NACHA rules.
+This occurs only once per new account when new banking information is added or changed, and does not need to be repeated.
 CSG Forte charges a small $0.50 charge per occurrence (*pricing subject to change).

 What is a High-Risk Error?